 Download Our Campus Map

-Join us for a tour and experience first-hand how an MICDS education offers students the best environment for becoming their very best selves.
+Join us for a virtual tour and experience first-hand how an MICDS education offers students the best environment for becoming their very best selves.
+Also, if your family would like to come to campus for a stroll or perhaps even a jog, you are welcome here.
+Our outdoor campus is open to visitors, especially during evenings and weekends.

 McDonnell Hall and Brauer Hall